 Self-Solemnization in Colorado – A Step-by-Step Guide

 Your license can come from any Colorado county clerk regardless of where your ceremony is happening.
-I suggesting picking the one closest to your elopement location and check their appointment availability before locking in a date.
+I suggest picking the one closest to your elopement location and checking their appointment availability before locking in a date.
+Most counties now use an appointment system, and some book out a few weeks during peak summer season.

 If you are traveling from outside of the state, you can schedule this for the same day as your marriage, but I would advise against that.
 Most counties let you schedule your appointment online before you arrive.
 Things come up and you don’t want a paperwork delay eating into your elopement day!